Current Fellowship Programs

-Faculty: Holli Horak, MD (Director); Colin R. Bamford, MD; Katalin Scherer, MD
+Faculty: Holli Horak, MD (Director); Katalin Scherer, MD;

-There are two positions available every year for our year-long, ACGME-accredited Neurophysiology Fellowship at the University of Arizona.
-Each fellow has the choice of focusing on EMG or EEG, including clinical experience.
+This is a yearlong, ACGME-accredited Neurophysiology Fellowship at the University of Arizona.
+The fellow has the choice of focusing on EMG or EEG, including clinical experience.

 EMG predominant fellows will work with experts in the department of neurology.
 The fellow will gain expertise in performing EMG/NCS, IOM and the use of botulinum toxin injections.
 The fellow will gain clinical experience in the management of complex neuromuscular patients, including ALS, acquired neuropathies and muscular dystrophies.
 There is the opportunity for research and each fellow will see patients in a broad variety of clinics and inpatient settings.
 At the end of the fellowship, the fellow will be eligible to sit for both the ABEM and ABPN-added qualifications in Clinical Neurophysiology Boards.